-Pennsylvania 283 exists wholly as a freeway between Steelton, southeast of Harrisburg, and the U.S. 30 Lancaster Bypass.
-The route replaced U.S. 230 (now Pennsylvania 230) as the main route between Harrisburg and Lancaster in 1967 and was constructed as a freeway from 1949 to 1972.1
+PA 283 constitutes a freeway between Steelton, southeast of Harrisburg, and the Lancaster Bypass along U.S. 30.
+The route replaced U.S. 230 (now PA 230) as the main route between Harrisburg and Lancaster in 1967 and was constructed as a freeway from 1949 to 1972.1

-Showing its age, the freeway was reconstructed in the 1990s, starting with a 2.8-mile rebuild of the freeway from the Dauphin County line and Elizabethtown Road in 1993.
-During that project, portions of the concrete was rubblized to become the new roadbed while the clearance under the Elizabethtown Road overpass was increased to 16 feet 6 inches.
-This $6.5-million project was underway until November 23, 1993.2,3
+Showing its age, the freeway was reconstructed in the 1990s, starting with the rebuild of 2.8 miles between the Dauphin County line and Elizabethtown Road in 1993.
+During that project, portions of the concrete roadway were rubblized to form the new roadbed while the clearance under the Elizabethtown Road overpass was increased to 16 feet 6 inches.
+This $6.5 million project was underway until November 23, 1993.2,3

-Further reconstruction of Pennsylvania 283 from Manheim Pike to Spooky Nook Road, a 6.3-mile stretch, took place between March 1994 and October 1995.
-This work expanded the travel lanes from 11 to 12 feet and the shoulders from eight to ten feet.
-The $17.5-million project was prompted after large cracks formed across the traffic lanes.
+Further reconstruction of PA 283 from Manheim Pike to Spooky Nook Road, a 6.3 mile stretch, took place between March 1994 and October 1995.
+Work expanded the travel lanes from 11 to 12 feet and the shoulders from eight to ten feet.
+The $17.5 million project was prompted after large cracks formed across the traffic lanes.
 During construction, motorists were restricted to one lane in each direction with concrete barriers placed on each side of travel.
 These were referred to as "Cattle Chutes" by locals, and from AARoads' experience with the project, it was an appropriate nickname.
 Other aspects of this upgrade included a replacement of a center line metal guard rail with a 51 inch concrete barrier and replacement of original guide signs.4

 - Pennsylvania Highways: PA 251- PA 300.